niqbal996/triton_client/README.md

-# YOLOv4 gRPC client for Triton server
+# ROS-gRPC interface client for Triton server inference

 This repo is a ROS-gRPC interface for remote inferencing with an Inference server e.g. Triton Inference server.
 To run this client for inference you have to do following steps: